9 Business Ideas Under $1,000 You Can Run From Anywhere

 If you’re going to be traveling anyways, why not help others do the same for profit?

-Matthew Kepnes embraced this idea, starting Nomadic Matt, a travel website that chronicles his extensive travels while offering helpful travel information such as cheap accommodation and airfare, information for solo and couples travelers and travel guide books (authored by Kepnes) -- and more.
+Matthew Kepnes embraced this idea, starting Nomadic Matt, a travel website that chronicles his extensive travels while offering helpful travel information on topics such as cheap accommodations and airfare, information for solo and couples travelers and travel guide books (authored by Kepnes) -- and more.

 Kepnes writes helpful (and free) information on his travel blog and newsletters and monetizes his work through book sales, offering online classes for blogging and photography and through partnerships with businesses related to airline travel and accommodation.